AshIsbitt/DevOpsCheatSheets/linux_cheat_sheet.md

 out the contents of a file.
     * `-n` - Add line numbers
 * `echo` - print to terminal
+* `fmt` - A text formatter that is mostly used with a file to make sure that they display at 75 characters long, breaking on whitespace.
+Some shorter lines will be combined instead.
+    * `-w` - Specify the width with an integer
+* `nl` - This will number the lines of text that you give it, or text can be piped in as well.
+* `wc` - Count the lines, words, and bytes in a file
+    * `-l` - count only lines
+    * `-w` - count only words
+    * `-c` - count only characters

 ### Process Monitoring